Soylent Green: Plot

 By 2022, the cumulative effects of overpopulation, global warming, and pollution have caused ecocide, leading to severe worldwide shortages of food, water, and housing, bringing human civilization to the brink of collapse.
 New York City has a population of 40 million, and only the elite can afford spacious apartments, clean water, and natural food in walled-off communities patrolled by armed guards.
 Their homes are fortified, with moats, security systems, and bodyguards for their tenants.
-Usually, they include concubines (who are referred to as "furniture" and have no human rights and are passed from one apartment owner to the next).
+Usually they keep sex slaves, referred to as "furniture", who have no human rights and are passed from one apartment owner to the next.
 Meanwhile, the majority live in squalor, haul water from communal spigots, and eat highly processed food wafers made by the Soylent Corporation — a large food processing firm.
-Their mainstay products, Soylent Red and Soylent Yellow, are a staple food, and the latest product, a new, more nutritious, and flavorful wafer derived from plankton, Soylent Green, is introduced to the populace.
+The Soylent Corporation's mainstay products, Soylent Red and Soylent Yellow, are staple foods.
+Their latest product, a new, more nutritious and more flavorful wafer said to be derived from plankton, Soylent Green, is being introduced to the populace.

 NYPD Detective Robert Thorn lives in a cramped apartment with his aged co-worker and friend Sol Roth, a brilliant former college professor and police researcher (referred to as a "Book"), who helps him with his cases.
 Thorn is called to investigate the murder of the wealthy and influential William R. Simonson, a member of the Soylent Corporation's board, which he suspects was an assassination.
 With the help of Simonson's concubine Shirl, his investigation leads to a priest whom Simonson had visited shortly before his death.
 Due to the sanctity of the confessional, the visibly exhausted priest can only hint to Thorn at the contents of the confession.

 Soon after, the priest is murdered in the confessional by Tab Fielding, Simonson's former bodyguard.
 Under the direction of Governor Henry C. Santini, Thorn's superiors order him to end the investigation.
 Still, he continues.
 He soon becomes aware that a stalker is following him.
 As Thorn tries to control a violent mob during a Soylent Green shortage riot, he is attacked by the assassin who killed Simonson.
 The killer shoots three times at Thorn but misses, accidentally striking several innocent bystanders in the crowd.
 Thorn manages to locate the killer and throw him to the ground.
 The killer shoots Thorn in the leg before being crushed by the hydraulic shovel of a police riot-control vehicle, which continually scoops up shovelfuls of people in the crowd and swivels to dump them for disposal.